-Naples man gets 15-year sentence for trafficking Oxycodone and Hydrocodone
+Naples man gets 15-year sentence for trafficking oxycodone and hydrocodone

-A Naples man was sentenced to 15 years on Thursday for trafficking drugs.
+A Naples man has been sentenced to 15 years for trafficking drugs.

-According to the State Attorney’s Office for the 20th Judicial Circuit in Collier County, Christy Daniel Cugini Jr. was found guilty after a jury in May.
+According to the State Attorney’s Office for the 20th Judicial Circuit in Collier County, Christy Daniel Cugini Jr. was sentenced on Thursday after he was found guilty by a jury in May.

 The press release states that the Collier County Sheriff’s Office received a tip on Jan.
 29, 2021, regarding potential criminal activity at a residence leading to Cugini Jr.’s home.